 For information about the connectors that are supported by Realtime Compute for Apache Flink, see Supported connectors.

-For information about how to write data to a sink table in PolarDB for PostgreSQL (Compatible with Oracle), see PolarDB for Oracle 1.0 connector.
+For more information about how to write data to a PolarDB for Oracle 1.0 result table, see PolarDB for Oracle 1.0 connector.

 You can use the MySQL connector to read data from or write data to ApsaraDB RDS for MySQL, PolarDB for MySQL, and self-managed MySQL databases.
 For more information, see MySQL connector.